yuqin62/cmu-16824-group-project/README.md

 We provide a test script that loads the CLIP model and verifies the installation.

-If this is your first time running the script, the model weights will be downloaded automatically into:

-"cmu-16824-group-project/checkpoints/clip/"

 Run for installation and test:

 #### python scripts/test_clip.py